treshugart/galvatron/README.md

 ### Caching

 You'll notice that one of the things that the watcher does is clear a file's cache.
 This is so that you can cache the output of a plugin.
-For example, if we were watching that `dist` task with the `dist-watch` task and found that things were taking too long, al we'd have to do is cache the parts taking awhile.
+For example, if we were watching that `dist` task with the `dist-watch` task and found that things were taking too long, all we'd have to do is cache the parts taking awhile.

 ```js
 var galv = require('galvatron');